Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

     - Later, clicked on `save` button.

-### What is Jenkinsfile?
+## What is Jenkinsfile?

-Jenkins Pipeline has a customizable and scalable automation system that lets you build distribution pipeline scripts -  “Pipeline as Code”, these scripts are called JenkinsFile.
+Jenkins Pipeline has a customizable and scalable automation system that lets you build distribution pipeline scripts -  `Pipeline as Code`, these scripts are called `JenkinsFile`.
 A JenkinsFile stores the entire CI/CD process as code on the local machine.
 As such, the file can be reviewed and checked into a Source Code Management (SCM) platform (be it Git or SVN) along with your code.
-Hence, the term “Pipeline as Code”.
+Hence, the term `Pipeline as Code`.

-The structure of my jenkinsfile is as follows:
+The structure of my maven-jenkinsfile is as follows:

     pipeline {